Alcohol and Aging: Your Essential Safety Guide for the Golden Years

 - Poor appetite and unexplained bruises

-- Hiding drinking habits or increased isolation
+- Hiding drinking or increased isolation

 - Injuries while drinking